servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 ## VII.
 THE KING OVER THE DAUGHTER — NEBUCHADNEZZAR

 Nebuchadnezzar—the head of gold, and “a king of kings” (Dan.
 2:37)—ruled the empire that shaped Israel during the captivity.
 Ultimately Nebuchadnezzar dies.
-Within a single generation, Nebuchadnezzar’s own people conquered, but not destroyed.
+Within a single generation, Nebuchadnezzar’s own people were conquered, but not destroyed.
 The Chaldeans remained in the land and were woven into the new kingdom.

 By contrast: